julienvincent/nvim-paredit/README.md

   </p>
 </div>

 The goal of `nvim-paredit` is to provide a comparable s-expression editing experience in Neovim to that provided by Emacs.
+This is what is provided:

++ Treesitter based lisp structural editing and cursor motions
++ Dot-repeatable keybindings
++ Language extensibility
++ Programmable API

 ## Project Status